-Delve into the wonder of the Ulandi universe with our short story series, on this page you will find several stories based around the characters in our game.
+Delve into the wonder of the Ulandi universe with our short stories series, on this page you will find several stories based around the characters in our game.

 A Casidan trooper is an elite soldier employed by the Grand Alliance to help keep the galaxy safe.
 Their history is shrouded in mystery and even the high lords from House Trivian do not fully know how they came to be in the service of the Alliance.
 Below in a Ulandi Wars short story written by John Mills.